giellalt/speech-sma/README.md

         * copy the [SCRIPT: norm_file_noconv.sh] to the folder where you have your target files, open a Terminal and cd to that folder with the script and the target files.
 Make a separate /output subfolder
         * remember to export path before running the command: export PATH=$PATH:/home/user/STL/bin
         * run this command (example; fill with your own folder paths): ls -1 /home/user/sma/aj/*.wav | xargs -P 8 -I {} bash norm_file_noconv.sh {} /home/user/sma/aj/output

-#### Text processing
-* Most importantly checking existing texts that they match the audio tapes accurately + manual transcription.
-* Done by 3 people, native and non-native language experts.
-* Processing roughly ten hours of audio resulted in about one hundred hours of transcription, equivalent to 2.5–3 weeks of full-time work for one person.

 #### Splitting the data to sentences
 * Generally, all TTS frameworks require the training data to be in certain form.
 This is sentence-long .wav and .txt pairs.
 The files should not vary too much in length.